Wealth infrastructure for autonomous agents · Powered by Uniswap

 One server.

-Typed, validated, and safety-checked access to the full Uniswap protocol surface.
-Every tool pre-flight simulated.
-Every write guarded.
-Works with any Model Context Protocol (MCP)-compatible agent framework.
+Typed, validated access to the full Uniswap protocol surface.
+Tools are pre-flight simulated.
+Writes are guarded.
+Works with any MCP-compatible agent framework.

 Data & Analytics 18 tools